WAF (ModSecurity)

 For servers

-• Download from an external source (via URL) — custom ruleset as a .conf file or an archive of several .conf files
+- Load from an external source (via an URL) — custom ruleset as a

-• Upload from a local computer — custom ruleset as a .conf file or an archive of several .conf files
+files - Upload from the local computer — custom ruleset as a

-• External source URL (when downloading rules from an external source).
+- External source URL (when loading rules from an external source).

-• Update the rules — allows you to update OWASP and COMODO rules, as well as rules downloaded from a URL.
+- Update the rules — allows you to update OWASP and COMODO rules, as well as rules loaded from an URL.
 To update rules uploaded from the local computer, delete them and upload a new version.
 The rules will be updated for all sites that use the admin ruleset.

 For sites